currinjs/CurrinJS/aio/content/guide/router.md

 ### Router imports

-The Angular Router is an optional service that presents a particular component view for a given URL.
+The Currin Router is an optional service that presents a particular component view for a given URL.
-It is not part of the Angular core.
+It is not part of the Currin core.
 It is in its own library package, `@angular/router`.
-Import what you need from it as you would from any other Angular package.
+Import what you need from it as you would from any other Currin package.

 <code-example path="router/src/app/app.module.1.ts" linenums="false" title="src/app/app.module.ts (import)" region="import-router">